-Ian M. MacDonald MSc, MD CM is a Professor in the Department of Ophthalmology and Visual Sciences, University of Alberta and past Chair of the Department for 20 years.
+Ian M. MacDonald MSc, MD CM is Professor Emeritus in the Department of Ophthalmology and Visual Sciences, University of Alberta and past Chair of the Department for 20 years.
 Prior to becoming Chair in Edmonton, in 1992, he was a Career Scientist of the Ontario Ministry of Health at the University of Ottawa.
-From 2007-2008, he served a two year term as Branch Chief of Ophthalmic Genetics at the National Eye Institute of the NIH.
+From 2007-2008, he was Branch Chief of Ophthalmic Genetics and Visual Function at the National Eye Institute of the NIH.
 Dr. MacDonald completed residency training in Family Medicine at McGill University, Montreal, Ophthalmology residency training at the University of Ottawa and Clinical Genetics fellowship training at the University of Ottawa, Queen's University, Kingston and the Hospital for Sick Children, Toronto.
-He is an Editor Emeritus of the Canadian Journal of Ophthalmology and currently serves on the Editorial Board of Survey of Ophthalmology and the American Journal of Ophthalmology for Genetics.Dr.
+He is an Editor Emeritus of the Canadian Journal of Ophthalmology and currently serves on the Editorial Board of the American Journal of Ophthalmology for Genetics.Dr.

 MacDonald's areas of interest are inherited ocular disorders, in particular, maculopathies and choroideremia.
 In 2009, in recognition of his work in Canada to foster the development of academic Ophthalmology, he was elected as a Fellow of the Canadian Academy of Health Sciences.

 I hold weekly ocular genetics clinics that engage residents (Ophthalmology and Medical Genetics and others) in direct patient contact.
 A structured clinic that includes a genetic counselor allows the student to appreciate the management of patients and families with heritable ocular traits, including investigation (imaging, electrophysiology, etc.), interpretation of results (including clinical genetic testing) and genetic counseling.